AlgoMaster Logo

 Ashish Pratap Singh

-Two Pointers is a powerful problem-solving pattern where you initialize two variables and move them towards each other, away from each other, or in the same direction, based on the problem.
+Two pointers is a technique where we use two index variables to traverse a data structure, typically an array or string.
+The pointers move towards each other, away from each other, or in the same direction based on the problem's requirements.

 Using this approach, you can reduce the time complexity of many array and string related problems from O(n²) to O(n).